Behind the scenes of scandiweb’s Team Stories

 Bland stories won’t be read.
 Finding a point of relation is imperative for taking regular stories above and beyond the industry standard.
 How will you make your team stand out?
 With great visuals, like Stink Studios?
 Or let them address the reader directly, like Blue Fountain Media?

-• “My grandfather convinced me that rocks could grow when placed in water, by periodically replacing the rock in my experiment jar with a bigger one, when I wasn’t looking.”
+- “My grandfather convinced me that rocks could grow when placed in the water by periodically replacing the rock in my experiment jar with a bigger one when I wasn’t looking.”

-These beliefs are something most people’s closest friends usually wouldn’t know, so it was great to get these out in the world and people had fun sharing them.
-In fact, there has been plenty of feedback staying “I only read them for the beliefs, but end up staying for the whole stories!”
+These beliefs are something most people’s closest friends usually wouldn’t know, so it was great to get these out in the world, and people had fun sharing them.
+In fact, there has been plenty of feedback stating, “I only read them for the beliefs, but end up staying for the whole stories!”

 People were also asked for the advice they would give their 10-year-younger selves.
-Though in retrospect, the question should’ve been phrased differently, as far too many “Invest in Bitcoin” answers were received.
+However, in retrospect, the question should’ve been phrased differently, as far too many “Invest in Bitcoin” answers were received.

 Results & Benefits

 There has been great feedback, especially from the employees themselves.
-Averaging a 72.3% read rate after 17 episodes, it is clear that people are interested and enjoy reading about their colleagues, partners and themselves!
-Many people also enjoy the interview aspect — it’s great to take a time-out from a busy day, to spend 20 minutes for a friendly chat about things you are passionate about and share some laughs.
+Averaging a 72.3% read rate after 17 episodes, it is clear that people are interested in and enjoy reading fun new employee announcement stories about their colleagues, partners, and themselves!
+Many people also enjoy the interview aspect—it’s great to take time out from a busy day to spend 20 minutes having a friendly chat about things you are passionate about and sharing some laughs.

-With a lowest read ratio of 66% and a highest of 79%, the team stories tower above all other types of articles in terms of reads
+With the lowest read ratio of 66% and the highest of 79%, the team stories tower above all other types of articles in terms of reads.

 What are other fun ways to welcome new employees?
 Read on and we have examples for you.

-Aside from what we’ve decided to go for, here are other great ideas on how to creatively introduce your team.
+Aside from what we’ve decided to go for, here are other great ideas for a creative team introduction.
 Below are “Meet the Team” bio examples to give you some inspiration.

 1. Share a snapshot of their skills